SeverSerenitygit/SeverSerenitygit.github.io/_posts/2026-03-25-HTB-Jeeves-Machine-Walkthrough.md

 ![](assets/img/Jeeves-nmap.png)

-> [!TIP]
-> In some of the instances, the `Jetty` might not show up in 50000 port, in that case try to reset the machine.

 > In some of the instances, the `Jetty` might not show up in 50000 port, in that case try to reset the machine.
 {: .prompt-tip}